online-ml/river/docs/examples/sentence_classification.md

 The results are quite good with this first model.

-Since we are working with an unbalanced dataset, we can use the `imblearn` module to artificially increase the number of spam in our dataset.
-For more information about the `imblearn` module, you can find a dedicated tutorial [here](https://riverml.xyz/latest/examples/imbalanced-learning/).
+Since we are working with an unbalanced dataset, we can use the `imblearn` module to rebalance the classes of our dataset.
+For more information about the `imblearn` module, you can find a dedicated tutorial [here](../imbalanced-learning).

 ```python